The 17th Global Science Summit brought together over 1,000 in-person and virtual attendees from 55 countries around the world!

 Multiple data points support further development of ETX201 toward IND-enabling studies.

-Pillar 2: ION582
+Pillar 2: Ionis: ION582

 Speakers: Drs.
-Becky Crean and Lynn Bird
+Becky Crean and Lynne Bird

 Phase 3 Trial Name: Reveal (Drug: ION582)